-Prepare and Research the Company
+Research the Organization

-Just as you would for a face-to-face interview, you must prepare yourself as soon as you’ve landed the phone interview.
-To separate yourself from the rest of the pack, you need to show the interviewer that you are quite familiar with the organization.
-You know who they are, you know what they do, and you know where they stand in the marketplace.
-The easiest way to do this is by going through the company website, looking at their blog posts, and identifying what their mission statement truly is.
-The more you know and the better prepared you are, the more comfortable you will feel over the phone.
+Just as you would for a face-to-face interview, you must begin preparing yourself as soon as you’ve landed the phone interview.
+To establish yourself as a top candidate, you need to show the interviewer that you are familiar with the organization: who they are, what they do, and where they stand in the market.

 Find the Perfect Location

-Avoid the “What’s in it for You”
+Avoid “What’s in it for You”

-Be Confident, Clear and Concise
+Be Confident, Clear, and Concise

-The key to success during phone interviews starts by giving clear and concise answers.
-You must project confidence through your voice which will set the tone for a positive call.
+The key to success in phone interviews is giving clear, concise answers.
+You must project confidence through your voice, which will set the tone for a positive call.
 Also, keeping your answers short and on point is a must.
 There’s nothing worse than someone rambling on and on, as this will only cause the interviewer to lose interest.
-Attention spans tend to be shorter over the phone and recruiters will shut down once they sense answers getting off track.
-A great way to prepare is to practice answers to questions that you know may be asked so you stop the rambling before it ever begins.

 Energy